llmcloud24/de.KCD-Summer-School-2024/Day_4/04-Authentication/README.md

     0 --:--:-- --:--:-- --:--:-- 1166k
 ```

+>[!IMPORTANT]
+>If you plan to continue with the OAuth set up that uses `docker-compose-oauth.yml` it's important that you do this:
+> - run `docker compose -f docker-compose-webui.yml down` to remove the containers
+> - make sure to also run `sudo rm -rf ollama` to remove this `ollama` folder created by the webgui during your attempts!
+> - make sure you do these before moving on to the OAuth steps!!

 Stay tuned and look into the SOCKS proxy setup session and instructions if you want to use this interface via your browser!

 ### Background on what we expect: